 This is an optical illusion created by slight differences in the length of the lower girdle facets.

-The diagram provided by Brian Gavin which appears to the left, shows the pavilion facets of a diamond outlined in orange.
-The pavilion main facet which is located in the twelve o’clock position has been colored green.
+The diagram provided by Brian Gavin which appears to the left shows the pavilion facets of a diamond outlined in orange.
+The pavilion main facet that is located in the twelve o’clock position has been colored green.

 Imagine that the green color is light which is striking the pavilion main facet.
 That light reflects across the diamond and is split into two halves by the pavilion main facet located in the six o’clock position.

 Then that light reflects over on to the lower girdle facet located on either side of the pavilion main.
 In doing so, it creates one half of the heart shape.

 This process repeats itself throughout the entire facet structure of the diamond, creating the 360° pattern of hearts.
 Any variance in the structure or indexing of the lower girdle facets will create hearts of different sizes, shapes, or which twist at the tips.

 Now there are a couple of things that I want you to realize.
 The first of which is that each of these diamonds is cut by hand.
 Meaning that each turn of the diamond upon the diamond cutting wheel is positioned by hand.

 Thus there really is no such thing as a perfectly cut diamond.
 There are simply degrees of perfection and our intent is to narrow down the options and select the best diamond currently available.